frootlab/deet/README.rst

 high-performance and security requirements for large-scale enterprise analytical applications.

-The primary goal of Pandora is to provide a unified (universal) data interface for machine learning- and data analysis applications, to facilitate their integration into existing operational data landscapes.
+The primary goal of Pandora is to separate data integration and data analysis into independent tasks, by providing a unified (universal) data interface for machine learning- and data analysis applications.
 To achieve this goal, Pandora implements the two fundamental layers of a data warehouse:

 The *integration layer* of Pandora utilizes `SQLAlchemy`_ to allow it's